my1396/Econ-Study/_posts/2025-04-06-Mac-Alfred.md

    A slower "Restore after" provides you a longer time buffer to paste the snippet manually if the auto expansion did not work.
 This is useful especially on an old and slow Mac.

+   Tips: If your snippet does not expand, type slowly.

    If your snippet do not expand, you need to adjust the time to a longer one as well.

 <img src="{{site.baseurl}}/images/snippets-tweaking.png" alt="" style="display: block; margin-right: auto; margin-left: auto; zoom:80%;" />